-- 17 Explain the difference between thermal energy and temperature. - 18 Explain why energy is conserved within a closed system. - A student was investigating how the efficiency of a squash ball changed with temperature.
-The efficiency of a squash ball can be worked out by using the equation:
+- 18 Explain the difference between stored thermal energy and temperature. - 19 Explain why energy is conserved within a closed system. - A student was investigating how the efficiency of a squash ball changed with temperature.
+The efficiency of a squash ball can be worked out by using the formula:

-gravitational potential energy associated with the squash ball before it is dropped ÷ gravitational potential energy associated with the squash ball when it reaches its maximum height after it bounces.
+gravitational potential energy stored by the squash ball before it is dropped ÷ gravitational potential energy stored in the squash ball when it reaches its maximum height after it bounces.

 The student placed the ball in a beaker of water and heated the water to the desired temperature.
-She then removed the ball from the water and dropped it from a height of 1m onto a hard surface.
+She then removed the ball from the water and dropped it from a height of 1 m onto a hard surface.
 Once the ball had bounced, the student measured the height that the ball bounced up to by using a metre ruler.